emqx/cloud-docs/en_US/data_integration/gcp_pubsub.md

 # Stream MQTT Data into GCP Pub/Sub

 Google Cloud Pub/Sub is an asynchronous messaging service designed to achieve extremely high reliability and scalability.
-EMQX Cloud supports seamless integration with Google Cloud Pub/Sub for real-time extraction, processing, and analysis of MQTT data.
+EMQX Platform supports seamless integration with Google Cloud Pub/Sub for real-time extraction, processing, and analysis of MQTT data.
 It can push data to various Google Cloud services such as Cloud Functions, App Engine, Cloud Run, Kubernetes Engine, and Compute Engine.
 Alternatively, it can also distribute data from Google Cloud to MQTT, helping users rapidly build IoT applications on GCP.

-This page provides a comprehensive introduction to the data integration between EMQX Cloud nand GCP Pub/Sub with practical instructions on creating and validating the data integration.
+This page provides a comprehensive introduction to the data integration between EMQX Platform nand GCP Pub/Sub with practical instructions on creating and validating the data integration.

 ## How It Works

-GCP Pub/Sub data integration is an out-of-the-box feature of EMQX Cloud designed to help users seamlessly integrate MQTT data streams with Google Cloud and leverage its rich services and capabilities for IoT application development.
+GCP Pub/Sub data integration is an out-of-the-box feature of EMQX Platform designed to help users seamlessly integrate MQTT data streams with Google Cloud and leverage its rich services and capabilities for IoT application development.

 ![data_integration_gcp_pubsub](./_assets/data_integration_gcp_pubsub.png)

-EMQX Cloud forwards MQTT data to GCP Pub/Sub through the rule engine and Sink.
+EMQX Platform forwards MQTT data to GCP Pub/Sub through the rule engine and Sink.
 Taking the example of a GCP Pub/Sub producer role, the complete process is as follows:

 1. **IoT Devices Publish Messages**: Devices publish telemetry and status data through specific topics, triggering the rule engine.
 2. **Rule Engine Processes Messages**: Using the built-in rule engine, MQTT messages from specific sources are processed based on topic matching.
 The rule engine matches corresponding rules and processes messages, such as converting data formats, filtering specific information, or enriching messages with contextual information.